michaems/calc-full-project/README.md

 2. Save that function into object file. -done

 3. Add gtest to project -done
-4. Create tests to test the functions.
+4. Create tests to test the functions. -done